ChrisMissal/presentations/DotNetDynamic/readme.md

 * Big deal when implementing is TryInvokeMember() and TryGetMember()
  * Look for other overrides that could be useful
 * Be sure to show the "hack" that lets Formo read generics
+* Using dynamic around process boundaries
+* Using dynamic in views

 ### Freddie Benefits